Kitware/trame/README.rst

   - **trame__busy**: Provide information if we have pending request waiting for the server to respond.
-  - **tts**: Template Time Stamp to regenerate sub elements when a template get's updated.
+  - **tts**: Template Time Stamp to regenerate sub elements when a template gets updated.
 Usually used as `:key="tts"` to force some component rebuild.